salildabholkar/salildabholkar.github.com/index.md

 I have very good hygiene and outstanding hair :)
 I occasionally like to bake a cake.

+## Research Experience
+I am a budding researcher dabbling in Data Science and Artificial Intelligence.
+My first research effort focused on developing a novel mechanism for automatically creating summaries of documents.

 ## Blog Posts
 <ul class="posts">
   {% for post in site.posts %}